tadasbytautas/tadasSFIA2/README.md

 ![](./images/CI1.png)

 Second diagram is focused more on SFIA2 end cicle of finished product.
-CI pipeline has Ansible as configaration management tool and docker swarm as orchestrator.
+CI pipeline now has Ansible as configaration management tool and docker swarm as orchestrator.

 ![](./images/CI2.png)